your faith in Jesus.

 Because other baptisms in the Bible were by immersion.

-Yes!
-If each family member understands fully the meaning of baptism, and each one has personally placed his/her trust in Christ for salvation, we encourage families to be baptized at the same time.
+Yes, if each family member understands fully the meaning of baptism, and each one has personally placed his/her trust in Jesus Christ for their salvation.
 It is a wonderful expression of commitment.
 Young children who wish to be baptized are asked to meet with a Children’s Pastor for a pre-baptism conversation.
 However, it is important to remember that baptism is a personal statement of faith, not a family tradition.
 It is usually not wise to delay your baptism while waiting on other family members to accept Christ, particularly children.
 This puts an undue pressure on them, and delays your obedience.

 Your faith story that you write when you register for baptism will be speak for you.
 At the beginning of the service, a pastor will briefly explain the meaning of baptism.
 You will wait at the edge of the pool for your turn to be baptized.
-The pastor will introduce you, read your faith story, briefly lower you just under the water, and then you can leave the pool, dry off, and watch the others.
+You will be introduced, your faith story will be read, and you will be briefly lowered just under the water, and then you can leave the pool, dry off, and watch the others.
 We encourage you to invite all your relatives and friends to attend your baptism.